Your Nutrisystem Getting Started GuideArticle posted in: Turbo13

 You’ll notice that the Grocery Guide includes something called PowerFuels.
 This term refers to high-quality proteins and healthy fats, like lean meats, fish, low-fat yogurt and nuts.
 Get a more in-depth explanation of PowerFuels here.

 SmartCarbs are nutrient-rich carbohydrates, which are packed with fiber.
 Examples of these include fruit, starchy veggies (think corn, black beans and sweet potatoes), and whole grains.
-Need more explanation?
+Need more explanation about SmartCarbs?
 Click here.

 These are optional foods that contain fewer than 10 calories per serving.
 These include add-ons that enhance flavor, like vinegar, spices, herbs and broth.
 You can have as many Free Foods as you’d like.
 Some staple free foods you may want to consider having on hand include cinnamon (great to add to apple slices, sweet potatoes or your Nutrisystem oatmeals), black pepper (great on everything!), lemon juice, salsa and hot sauce.